 For inquiries about joining TMG as a graduate student, please contact:

-The Tangible Media Group seeks creative, technically competent, hard-working, and team-oriented graduate students.
-Applicants are expected to have a strong interest in HCI (Human-Computer Interaction) research and experience in Interaction Design.
-Successful applicants possess varied technical and design skills in computer programming, electrical engineering, mechanical engineering, as well as interaction/product/architectural design.
+The Tangible Media Group seeks creative, design sensitive, technologically competent, hard-working, and team-oriented graduate students.
+Since we implement fully functioning and aesthetically pleasing tangible interfaces to bridge physical and digital worlds, our work requires a broad skill set of product design, electronic engineering, materials science, mechanical engineering, digital fabrication, and computer programming.
+We expect applicants to have the knowledge and track record in HCI (Human-Computer Interaction) research and experience in Interaction Design.
 Oral and written communication skills are essential, as work is regularly presented to visitors and submitted to major conferences and journals.

 Undergraduate Students (UROPs)

 For inquiries about joining TMG as a UROP, please contact: